Skip to Content

 The Hawksbill sea turtle is a medium-sized turtle that lives in a wide band across the tropical and subtropical oceans of the world.
 Seldom reaching more than 115 centimeters in length and 75 kilograms, these turtles spend nearly their entire lives in the ocean, with the females only coming ashore to lay their eggs.

-The hawksbill turtle has a slender head that ends in a definite ‘beak’, giving the animal its name.
-The head and limbs have black scales on a pale yellow background, and the carapace (upper shell) is composed of overlapping plates that are mottled amber, brown, and gold in color.
+The hawksbill turtle has a slender head that ends in a definite ‘beak,’ giving the animal its name.
+The head and limbs have black scales on a pale yellow background, and the carapace (upper shell) is composed of overlapping plates that are mottled amber, brown, and gold.

 Hawksbill sea turtles prefer to live in shallow coastal waters, especially near reefs and lagoons where food is abundant.
-These turtles love to eat sponges in particular but also eat fish, crustaceans, algae, jellyfish and mollusks.
+These turtles love to eat sponges but also fish, crustaceans, algae, jellyfish, and mollusks.

-The adult turtles will never venture much lower than about 20 meters below the surface, and the young remain very close to the surface, which is known as their pelagic phase.
+The adult turtles will never venture much lower than about 20 meters below the surface, and the young remain very close to the surface, known as their aquatic phase.

-The female comes ashore at night (even clambering over rocks or other obstacles), clears a suitable area of vegetation, and digs a hole in the sand with her back flippers and lays about 140 eggs.
+The female comes ashore at night (even clambering over rocks or other obstacles), clears a suitable area of vegetation, digs a hole in the sand with her back flippers, and lays about 140 eggs.

-In about 60 days, the eggs will hatch out, also at night, and the hatchlings will scramble towards the ocean, directed by the reflected light of the moon and stars on the water.
+In about 60 days, the eggs will hatch at night, and the hatchlings will scramble toward the ocean, directed by the reflected light of the moon and stars on the water.

 People who eat the flesh or eggs of turtles containing this toxin will suffer from a variety of unpleasant symptoms: vomiting, nausea, chest pain, dizzy spells, swollen tongue, sore throat, multiple organ failure, coma, and death.

-Children are more likely to become ill than are adults, and the toxin can pass through breast milk.
-The skin of this turtle can also contain chelonitoxin.
+Children are more likely to become ill than adults, and the toxin can pass through breast milk.
+The skin of this turtle can also contain chlorotoxin.

 Location